-Federal revenue sources for the region total just under \$1.1 billion, 14 percent of the region's total forecast revenue through 2035.
-The region qualifies for federal revenue from almost twenty different programs.
-However, just two of these programs constitute 43 percent of all federal revenue: the Regional Surface Transportation Program and the Urbanized Area Formula Program (Section 5307).
+Federal revenue sources for the region total just over \$2 billion, 15.1 percent of the region's total forecasted revenue through 2045.
+The region qualifies for federal revenue from almost 20 different programs.
+However, just four of these programs constitute 60% of all federal revenue: the Surface Transportation Block Grants/ Regional Surface Transportation Program, the Highway Bridge Program, FEMA funding for emergency road repairs, and the FAA Airport Improvement Program.
 The major revenue sources are detailed below.

-Regional Surface Transportation Program
+Surface Transportation Block Grants/Regional Surface Transportation Program

-The Regional Surface Transportation Program (RSTP) represents the most flexible federal fund source available for local uses.
+The Surface Transportation Block Grants (STBG) represents the most flexible federal fund source available for local uses.
 Funds can be used for projects on any Federal-aid highway (ranging from national highways to city arterials), rural minor collectors, bridge projects, transit capital projects, and bus facilities.

-Eligibility for use of RSTP funds have been expanded over the years to include environmental provisions, modification of sidewalks to meet Americans with Disabilities Act requirements, and infrastructure based intelligent transportation systems capital improvements.
-The region forecasts over \$223 million from this federal program over the course of the next 25 years.
+Eligibility for use of STBG funds has been expanded over the years to include environmental provisions, modification of sidewalks to meet Americans with Disabilities Act requirements, and infrastructure based intelligent transportation systems capital improvements.
+The region forecasts over \$262 million from this federal program over the course of the next 25 years.
+Key Federal revenue sources are detailed below.